District: Rancho Dominguez District

 Your Water System

-Cal Water has provided high-quality water utility services in the Hermosa-Redondo area since 1927.
-The Hermosa-Redondo system serves customers in the cities of Hermosa Beach, Redondo Beach, and portions of Torrance.
-To meet our customers' needs, we use a combination of local groundwater and surface water purchased from Metropolitan Water District of Southern California (MWD), which is obtained from the Colorado River and the State Water Project in northern California.
+Cal Water has provided high-quality water utility services on the Palos Verdes Peninsula since 1970, and currently serves customers in the cities of Palos Verdes Estates, Rolling Hills, Rolling Hills Estates, Rancho Palos Verdes, and a portion of Lomita.
+To meet our customers' needs, we purchase surface water from Metropolitan Water District of Southern California (MWD), which is obtained from the Colorado River and the State Water Project in northern California.

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.